Solar Financing, Tax Credits & Incentives Guide (2026)

 What Is a Solar Loan and How Does It Work?

 A solar loan allows you to finance 100% of your system cost with $0 down.
-You own the system from day one (qualifying for the full tax credit and all incentives), and your monthly loan payment replaces your electric bill – ideally at a lower amount.
+You own the system from day one (qualifying for all available incentives), and your monthly loan payment replaces your electric bill – ideally at a lower amount.

 This is the most popular option among Gold Path Solar customers.
 Here is why: